 How long does a seating take?One seating at the Omakase bar lasts about one and a half hours .
 Afterwords our guests may relax and finish their tea and dessert.

-What time do the seatings begin?From Monday to Thursday, seatings begin at 6.30pm and 8pm.
-On Fridays and Saturdays seatings begin at 6.30pm, 8pm and 9.30pm.
-Individual time requests can be arranged.
+What time do the seatings begin?For the time being we will focus our Omakase on Fridays and Saturdays.
+Seatings begin at 6.30pm, 8pm and 9.30pm.
+Individual time requests (for the days) can be arranged.

 How far in advance should I book?
-As our Omakase is a „reservation only“ concept, you should book your seat at least 1 week in advance for Mon – Thu seatings and 2-3 weeks in advance for Fri – Sat seatings.
+As our Omakase is a „reservation only“ concept, you should book your seat at least 1 week in advance.
 There are no walk-ins accepted, as we prepare accordingly to the number of guests that placed a reservation.

 What ist he cancellation policy?As we prepare our Omakase menu on a daily base for each seating and for the respective number of guests, we ask our guests to cancel at least 48 hours in advance.